jasonmccaffrey1973/gameApi/README.md

 Your environment must meet the following requirements
 1. PHP >= v8
-2. a Database (MariaDB of MySQL reccommended)
+2. a Database (MariaDB or MySQL reccommended)

 ### Installation